basejumpa/basejumpa.github.io/docs/blog/2024-09-WeSwitch/index.rst

 The Challenge
 *************

-Enable switching of a power socket remotely via wired network operated by a tech-savvy user.
+Enable switching of a power socket (basically an relais) remotely via wired network operated by a tech-savvy user.

 Given / provided components: